-The entrance to the site is via the busy A44 and concern is expressed regarding the increase in traffic movements that the development would cause.
-The number of holiday units is excessive at 73 units for the proposed development area.
-A restriction on the occupation of any holiday accommodation should be placed to ensure lets are not for long periods of time to ensure no permanent residency.
-That a restriction is placed on the holiday units to remain categorised as holiday units so not to become residential units.
-The building proposals for the holiday units are to be in line wit WODC's Climate Change Strategy and to include that the buildings are to meet exemplary standards of fabric design and efficient energy supply. e 1.14 Parish Council Enstone Parish Council I. It is not in keeping with the area.
-2. The entrance along the A44 is dangerous.
-3. Holidays homes will not generate any \$106 monies The area is already becoming over-developed with all the n houses in Chipping Norton. iew 5.
-Thames Water had reservations about the position of the proposed development, with them stating that it is within 5 metres of a strategic water main and Thames Water do no t permit construction over or within 5 metres of a strategic water main.
-6. There are concerns regarding the infrastructure regarding t the drainage capability and water supplies.
-7. Access to the proposed development is close to a busy junction.
-The presence of 73 properties will create added r of accidents.
-At present, when guests exit the hotel or Fair Tale Farm, they sometimes fail to check oncoming traffic or r put other road users at risk by not gauging the speed of approaching traffic correctly before pulling out.
-The increas se in vehicles using the site will create added risk.
-8. With regards to material matters - this application may be а pre-cursor to subsequent applications to amend the application from holiday/temporary dwellings to permanent t dwellings.
-9. Environment - the site is within 500 metres of an SSSI and t delightful Glyme valley.
-The proposal does not address this and fails to show adequate mitigating actions for the advers e impact it would have.
-The planning portal includes several objections from environmental organisations which the WODC should uphold.
-10. Scale & Viability - there is a significant question mark over t commercial viability of the development.
-Previous commen τs made by the WODC planning department highlight this concern and mention that the business case is not tested a DU proven.
+- I. It is not in keeping with the area. - 2.
+The entrance along the A44 is dangerous. - 3.
+Holidays homes will not generate any \$106 monies - 4.
+The area is already becoming over-developed with all the new houses in Chipping Norton. - 5.
+Thames Water had reservations about the position of the proposed development, with them stating that it is within 5 metres of a strategic water main and Thames Water do not permit construction over or within 5 metres of a strategic water main. - 6.
+There are concerns regarding the infrastructure regarding the drainage capability and water supplies. - 7.
+Access to the proposed development is close to a busy junction.
+The presence of 73 properties will create added risk of accidents.
+At present, when guests exit the hotel or Fairy Tale Farm, they sometimes fail to check oncoming traffic or put other road users at risk by not gauging the speed of approaching traffic correctly before pulling out.
+The increase in vehicles using the site will create added risk. - 8.
+With regards to material matters this application may be a pre-cursor to subsequent applications to amend the application from holiday/temporary dwellings to permanent dwellings. - 9.
+Environment the site is within 500 metres of an SSSI and the delightful Glyme valley.
+The proposal does not address this and fails to show adequate mitigating actions for the adverse impact it would have.
+The planning portal includes several objections from environmental organisations which the WODC should uphold. - 10.
+Scale & Viability there is a significant question mark over the commercial viability of the development.
+Previous comments made by the WODC planning department highlight this concern and mention that the business case is not tested and proven.
 There is a clear possibility that the development would be converted into a residential housing development because it is unviable as holiday accommodation.

-1.15 Wildlife Trust BBOWT Objection
+1.15 Wildlife Trust

+BBOWT Objection

-1.16 ERS Air Quality I have looked at the air quality aspects of this development, because the development is due east of the Chipping Norton Air Quality Management area (AQMA), and I would expect the application to be accompanied by an assessment of the effects of additional traffic on this AQMA.
+1.16 ERS Air Quality

+I have looked at the air quality aspects of this development, because the development is due east of the Chipping Norton Air Quality Management area (AQMA), and I would expect the application to be accompanied by an assessment of the effects of additional traffic on this AQMA.